ichim/MapsForBlazor-nuget/StreamPoint Collection/Appearance/PieChart/README.md

 Where the properties paramOrValues, paramOrLabels, paramOrColors can accept arrays of values ​​(numeric and text) or can accept template literals/templates strings, but without backtick (`) characters.

+## Working with parameters

+As mentioned, the input data parameterization for Chart is based on template literals/template strings.
+In JavaScript the definition of a template literal is given by the following rules:
+1. using backtick (`) characters to delimit the string
+2. the parameter is passed using the `${parameter}` convention

+However, being an implementation made in C#, the first rule is excluded, and the string delimitation will be done with ":

+    `${parameter}` becomes "${parameter}"

 For example:

        await map.Geometric.Points.Appearance(e => e.type == "Industrial").SetStyle(new PieChart()